yli-yasir/musk-app/README.md

 * As a user, I would prefer to have a map to view work sites, so that I can quickly and intuitively view and navigate inspection sites.

-* As a user, I would like to be able to use the service from both mobile and desktop devices, so that inspectors' producitivity is increased and time is saved.
+* As an inspector, I would like to be able to use the service from both mobile and desktop devices, so that producitivity is increased and time is saved.